 There are, however, some problems that arise when using AGV systems.
 AGVs must be mobile and autonomous; clearly, they cannot be plugged into a wall socket.
-This means that the majority of AGVs are battery powered.
+This means that the majority of AGVs are battery-powered.
 Such systems are generally used for highly intensive and continuous work, ultimately, they consume copious amounts of energy and thus require recurrent charging.

-AGVs can be charged either by manually replacing the battery with an identical fully charged one, or by charging the existing battery using an automatic charging system.
+AGVs can be charged either by manually replacing the battery with an identical fully charged one or by charging the existing battery using an automatic charging system.
 However, both methods have their limitations.
 Additional fully charged batteries are needed for manual battery replacement; these batteries must be stored somewhere, taking up valuable industrial space.
 Automated charging, on the other hand, can be considerably slow and therefore reduces the amount of potential operational time of each vehicle per day.
-Both methods pose logistical problems and undermine the basic principals of automation; what good is a robot worker if it doesn’t ensure superior efficiencies?
+Both methods pose logistical problems and undermine the basic principles of automation; what good is a robot worker if it doesn’t ensure superior efficiencies?